tymyrddin/purple/source/docs/audits/supportive/index.rst

 operational environment outward: the concepts that define what is being protected, the threats that test it, and the obligations that frame it.
 The working methods follow: assessing your own position, capturing and scoring risk, and gathering evidence.
 The audit process pages follow: running internal sessions, acting on findings, and maintaining compliance between reviews.
-The tooling pages close the section with BI and AI options for evidence work at scale.
+The tooling page closes the section with AI and BI options for evidence work at scale.

 .. toctree::
    :glob: